yAOwzers/tp/docs/UserGuide.md

 This command lets you add a single `tag` to an existing `task` to remind you of the category it belongs to.
 You can learn how to search for all tasks with the same `tag` in [Finding tasks](#335-finding-tasks-find).

->:exclamation: Each task can only have one tag.
+>:bulb: Each task can only have one tag.
 The previous tag will be automatically overwritten by the new tag and no
 >reminder will be given.
 >
 Format: `tag [INDEX] /t[TAG]`